Weave Soda Straw Bracelets: Creative Accessory

 Relive your childhood and spend quality time with your kids by making this project with them!
 Before your kids make friendship bracelets with other people, you can make one with them while you’re still their best friend ;)

-How to Weave Soda Straws?
+How to Weave Soda Straw Bracelets

 Weaving a soda straw is a simple and enjoyable method of crafting friendship bracelets with your kids.
 It fosters bonding and creativity, while also repurposing old straws into beautiful and practical creations.